 Wayne Marasco, M.D., Ph.D., studied at the University of Connecticut’s School of Medicine, where he received his Ph.D. in 1980.
 He conducted his postdoctoral training at the University of Michigan Medical School, where he also earned a M.D. in 1986.
 He received his sub-specialty training in infectious diseases at Harvard Medical School, where he is currently a professor, and he joined the Dana-Farber Cancer Institute in 1989.
 In 1992, he also joined the Division of Infectious Diseases at Brigham and Women’s Hospital.

 In 1980 and 1981, Dr. Marasco won the Biomedical Research Council Award and the National Research Service Award from the University of Connecticut School of Medicine, and the University of Michigan awarded him the United States Public Health Service Award in 1981, the Dean’s Award for Research Excellence in 1986 and the Lung Immunopathology Training Grant Award in 1987 and 1988.

-In 2003, Dr. Marasco became the Director of the NFCR Center for Therapeutic Antibody Engineering to expand the use of human monoclonal antibodies in the treatment of cancer.
+Dr. Marasco served as the Director of the NFCR Center for Therapeutic Antibody Engineering from 2003 to 2017 to expand the use of human monoclonal antibodies in the treatment of cancer.
 In 2009, U.S. News & World Report listed Dr. Marasco as a “Medical Pioneer” and a top scientist in his field.
 In the same year, Dr. Marasco was selected as a Distinguished Speaker by the Walter Reed Army Institute of Research.